Gantry¶

 By default Gantry uses the /results

-directory on the image as the location of the results dataset.
+directory on the image as the location of the results dataset, which will also be set as the environment variable RESULTS_DIR

 That means that everything your experiment writes to this directory will be persisted as a Beaker dataset when the experiment finalizes.

-And you can also create Beaker metrics for your experiment by writing a JSON file called metrics.json
+And you can also attach metrics in Beaker for your experiment by writing a JSON file called metrics.json

 You can use the --dry-run